-It's hard to picture your adorable kitten becoming an old, gray-haired cat one day, but as a cat parent, you know the day will come and you may even think fondly on her as a grandma cat.
-Sadly, as our beloved fur-babies get older, their risks of developing age-related diseases or health conditions – like cat dementia – heighten.
+It's hard to picture your adorable kitten becoming an old, gray-haired cat one day, but as a cat owner, you know the day will come and you may even think fondly of her as a grandma cat.
+Sadly, as our beloved fur-babies get older, their risks of developing age-related diseases or health conditions - like cat dementia - heighten.

 Cat dementia (also known as feline cognitive dysfunction) is relatively common among senior cats.
 According to the ASPCA, "It’s estimated that cognitive decline—referred to as feline cognitive dysfunction, or FCD—affects more than 55% of cats aged 11 to 15 years and more than 80% of cats aged 16 to 20 years."

-If you've got a senior cat at home, educating yourself about potential health risks will better prepare you to deal with them and detect them as early as possible.
+If you've got a older cat at home, educating yourself about the potential health risks of cognitive decline will better prepare you to deal with them and detect them as early as possible.

 Here's a breakdown of what feline cognitive dysfunction is, symptoms, and how to treat your beloved aging cat.